Independent Test Generation for RESTful APIs: Decomposes Dynamic ADTs

 \subsection{Decomposing Collections}

-Collection types, such as lists, maps, sets, \etc, present challenges in the form of their potentially unbounded sizes and the dependencies they introduce between choice of sizes and element values.
+Collection types, such as arrays, present challenges in the form of their potentially unbounded sizes and the dependencies they introduce between choice of sizes and element values.

-In our sample code (\Cref{fig:api-spec-example}), we have an \cf{hourlyPrecip} field that is a list of integers representing the percentage chance of precipitation for each hour of the day.
-To decompose this type, we first need to consider the size of the list.
+In our sample code (\Cref{fig:api-spec-example}), we have an \cf{hourly} field that is an array of integers representing the percentage chance of precipitation for each hour of the day.
+To decompose this type, we first need to consider the size of the array.
 In theory, we could treat this value uniformly like the other primitive types.
-In practice, however, the larger we allow this list to be, the more input components it introduces, which can quickly trigger a combinatorial explosion in the number of tests generated.
-To limit this explosion, we turn to CT's interaction effect hypothesis, its model-theoretic analogue, the small-model hypothesis~\cite{smallscope}, and conventional wisdom, which imply that small collections can trigger most real-world bugs and place a specialized hard limit on the size of the list.
-Specifically, we limit the choices for the sizes of collections to be in the range of $0$ to $3$ elements.
+In practice, however, the larger we allow this array to be, the more input components it introduces, which can quickly trigger a combinatorial explosion in the number of tests generated.
+To limit this explosion, we leverage the sparsity of effects principle (\Cref{sec:soep}) and limit the choices for the sizes of collections to be in the range of $0$ to $3$ elements.

-In addition to bounding the size of the collection, we also need to consider the dependency between the size of the collection and the valid index values for the components it includes.
-Specifically, we must ensure that we do not select an index value that is out-of-bounds given the selected size of the collection.
-Thus, we use two consistency constraints, a bounds check for collections (here) and a type check for subtyping (\Cref{sec:decompsubtypes}), and automatically tag the input components with them as needed during the decomposition process.
-An example of this is shown in \Cref{tab:temp-range-values}, which demonstrates how constraints are used to prevent infeasible $k$-way pairings such as generating a test case where a list is empty (\cf{v.hourlyPrecip.size = []}) but also attempting to assign the value $50$ to the first element (\cf{v.hourlyPrecip[0] = 50}).
+In addition to bounding the size of the collection, we also consider the dependency between the size of the collection and the valid index values for the components it includes.
+Specifically, we use two consistency constraints, a bounds check for collections (here) and a type check for subtyping (\Cref{sec:decompsubtypes}), and automatically tag the input components with them as needed during the decomposition process.
+An example of this is shown in \Cref{tab:temp-range-values}, which demonstrates how constraints are used to prevent infeasible pairings such as generating a test case where a array is empty (\cf{v.hourly = []}) but also attempting to assign a value to the first element (\cf{v.hourly[0] = 50}).